github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 For {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %}, you can use default setup, which analyzes your code and automatically configures your {% data variables.product.prodname_code_scanning %}, or advanced setup, which generates a workflow file you can edit.
 Default setup can analyze all compiled languages supported by {% data variables.product.prodname_codeql %}{% ifversion codeql-swift-advanced-setup %} except for Swift, for which you must use advanced setup{% endif %}.
 For more information about advanced setup, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-advanced-setup-for-code-scanning#configuring-advanced-setup-for-code-scanning-with-codeql)."

+{% ifversion code-scanning-default-setup-self-hosted-310 %}
+You can use default setup with self-hosted runners for all languages except Swift.
+Default setup will always run the `autobuild` action, so you may need to configure your self-hosted runners to make sure they can run all necessary commands for C/C++, C#, and Java analysis.
+Analysis of Javascript/Typescript, Go, Ruby, Python, and Kotlin code does not currently require special configuration.
+For more information about best practices for setting up self-hosted runners for default setup, see the relevant sections for each language in this article.
+For example, for C/C++, see "[Setting up self-hosted runners for C/C++ default setup analysis](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages#setting-up-self-hosted-runners-for-cc-default-setup-analysis)."
+{% endif %}

 {% elsif code-scanning-without-workflow %}

 For {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %}, you can use default setup, which analyzes your code and automatically configures your {% data variables.product.prodname_code_scanning %}, or advanced setup, which generates a workflow file you can edit.
 Default setup does not support any compiled languages, so you must use advanced setup.
 For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-advanced-setup-for-code-scanning#configuring-advanced-setup-for-code-scanning-with-codeql)."

+For information about the languages, libraries, and frameworks that are supported in the latest version of {% data variables.product.prodname_codeql %}, see "[Supported languages and frameworks](https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/#python-built-in-support)" in the CodeQL documentation.
+For information about the system requirements for running the latest version of CodeQL, see "[System requirements](https://codeql.github.com/docs/codeql-overview/system-requirements/#additional-software-requirements)" in the CodeQL documentation.

 {% else %}